scimma/hop-client/README.md

     s.write({"my": "message"})
 ```

-To explicitly disable authentication one can set `auth=None`.
+To explicitly disable authentication one can set `auth` to `False`.

 Consume messages: